-- (1) Avoiding System Failures is necessary for scenarios where component failures must be tolerated as long as possible without having to manage them.
+- 1. Failure avoidance is necessary for scenarios where failures must be tolerated as long as possible without having to manage them.
 This capability is important for systems that cannot withstand reconfiguration downtime.
-Although failures cannot be avoided altogether, we require mechanisms to avoid failure management. - (2) Failure management is needed to minimize downtime due to failures that cannot be avoided, including failures caused by unanticipated changes.
-The desired solution should ensure all application goals are satisfied for as long as possible, even after failures. - (3) Operations management is needed to minimize the challenges faced when intentionally changing or evolving an existing IoT system, i.e., these are anticipated changes.
-A solution for this should consider changes in hardware components, as well as software applications and middleware components.
+Although failures cannot be avoided altogether, we require mechanisms to avoid failure management. - 2.
+Failure management is needed to minimize downtime due to failures that cannot be avoided, including failures caused by unanticipated changes.
+The desired solution should ensure all application goals are satisfied for as long as possible, even after failures. - 3.
+Operations management is needed to minimize the challenges faced when intentionally changing or evolving an existing IoT system, i.e., these are anticipated changes A solution for this should consider changes in hardware components, as well as software applications and middleware components.